 Break-even analysis can also quantify the value of giving the vertically integrated energy system access to buying electricity from the open market.
-Cutting off that supply branch would effectively yield a measure for the cost of renewable hydrogen, i.e., hydrogen produced exclusively from wind energy.17 Figure 6 reports the break-even prices for renewable hydrogen as "renewable" prices.
+Cutting off that supply branch would effectively yield a measure for the cost of renewable hydrogen, that is, hydrogen produced exclusively from wind energy.
+Figure 6 shows the break-even prices for renewable hydrogen as "renewable" prices.
 By construction, these prices must be higher than those of the vertically integrated system.
-The price difference is relatively large for Germany, indicating that access to the open electricity market is particularly important there for the economics of hydrogen production.
+The price difference is relatively large for Germany, indicating that in the current market environment access to the open electricity market is particularly important for the economics of hydrogen production.